slisznia/drift-controller-os/README.md

 * Can Drift run without an OS?
 * Can hardware be accessed safely?
 * Can real-world control logic be implemented deterministically?
-* Can signed modules be loaded and verified at boot?
 * Can exceptions and context-tracked errors work on bare metal?

 **Drift Controller OS answers all of that.**